 - My take: Giggles’ usually has a line that’s way too long and slow, and to be honest, the food is over-hyped.
 I tried this Turducken sausage.
 It was okay.
 It seems like more of a gimmick to get people to stand in line than a new State Fair staple.

 - From Sausage Sister & Me in the Food Building.

 - They’re mixing porketta with cheese curds, mustard and pickles that’s all baked in a puff crust.

 - My take: Sausage Sister & Me has some delicious food.
-It’s not filling enough for the price you pay.
+This is no exception.
+The crust was delightful.
+Airy and well seasoned.
+I was underwhelmed with the amount of ingredients inside.
+Usually, the menu items at this booth are not filling enough for the price you pay.